What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 • Mental health crises

-Last night was incredibly busy and the night crew looked pretty beat.
+You get to work and find that last night was incredibly busy and the night crew is looking pretty beat.
 You take a look at the report from the night nurse before heading to your assigned zone to make sure it is ready for the day.
 Once you finish restocking supplies, it’s time to wait for your first patient.

 You don’t have to wait long.
-There is a mom in the waiting room with her toddler who somehow managed to lodge a small candy in his ear.
-He is pretty shaken and mom seems a little embarrassed.
+There’s a mom in the waiting room with her toddler who somehow managed to lodge a small candy in his ear.
+He is pretty shaken and Mom seems a little embarrassed.
 You assure them both that they are in good hands and proceed to remove the problematic confection.

-As the day wears on, you see many different patients with an equally diverse range of symptoms:
+As the day goes on, you see many different patients with an equally diverse range of symptoms:

 Your hours are filled with caring for patients, charting, and keeping your rooms in good order.